Language Models That Walk the Talk: A Framework for Formal Fairness Certificates: Experimental Results

 \paragraph{Toxicity detection.} The prevalence of toxic comments on social networking sites poses a significant threat to the psychological well-being of online users, which is why moderation is crucial~\cite{pavlopoulos2020toxicity,martens2015toxicity}.
 To address this challenge, researchers have turned to machine learning algorithms as a means of categorizing and identifying toxic contents~\cite{patel2025detecting, 10.1145/3038912.3052591}.

-The pre-training of embedding layers follows the same framework as for the gender bias mitigation experiment, using bad word collections from Google’s publicly available bad words list\footnote{\url{https://code.google.com/archive/p/badwordslist/downloads}}.
-For the training and evaluation of the transformer-based model, the Jigsaw Toxic Comment Classification dataset~\cite{jigsaw2017toxic} was utilized.
+The pre-training of embedding layers follows the same framework as that of the gender bias mitigation experiment, using a bad words collection from Google’s publicly available bad words list\footnote{\url{https://code.google.com/archive/p/badwordslist/downloads}}.
+For the training and evaluation of the language model, the Jigsaw Toxic Comment Classification dataset~\cite{jigsaw2017toxic} was utilized.
 This dataset has been widely adopted in various studies~\cite{patel2025detecting,chakrabarty2020machine,revelo2023classification,marchiori2022bias,gupta2022machine}.
 In this study, we use a curated version of the Jigsaw toxic comments dataset~\cite{hateoffensive} designed to evaluate the severity of toxic language by incorporating annotator agreement probabilities across three categories: neutral, offensive, and hate speech.
 We formulated a binary classification task, where neutral comments are labeled as non-toxic (label = 0), and both offensive and hate speech comments are labeled as toxic (label = 1).